 My grandmother’s name is Estela (I was named after her), and she is not much of a cook.
 In fact, my abuela hates cooking!
 However, she did learn how to make arroz rojo from her mother and I have to say that it is a very solid recipe.
 Everyone in my family loves when she makes arroz rojo!

 She was so methodical when she taught me how to make it many years ago, which I always thought was so cute!
 It was also extremely helpful in understanding how to make perfect arroz rojo every time.
 If you keep the following tips in mind, I promise you will master this recipe in no time at all:

 Use Mahatma® Rice Extra Long Grain White Rice.
 Trust me, the kind of rice you use matters.
-As I said before, the extra long grain rice contains less starch and cooks to a dryer, fluffy texture.
-I have tried this recipe with jasmine & basmati rice before, and although still good, it is not perfect.
+The extra long grain rice contains less starch and cooks to a dryer, fluffier texture.
 Jasmine rice is a little too starchy, and basmati rice has an aroma that is not authentic to Mexican rice.

 Toast the rice in oil.
 It is really important to toast the rice in oil until it turns a golden color and puffs up a little, which usually takes about 5 minutes.
 This is done by first sautéing onions and garlic in oil, then adding the rice and moving it around constantly until it is well toasted.

 Add the chicken bouillon and garlic powder to the toasted rice.
 When the rice is nearly done toasting, mix in the bouillon and garlic powder and continue mixing/toasting for one more minute.
 My abuela says the rice absorbs more flavor this way.